Why month 2 is where email starts to matter differently

 - reactivation rate after recovery emails

-If engagement is high but refill completion does not move, the problem is probably outside the email itself.
+If engagement looks strong but refill completion does not improve, the issue is probably operational rather than messaging-related.

 Final takeaways

-Month-2 retention emails work best when they feel like part of the care workflow, not a separate marketing layer.
+Month-2 GLP-1 retention email works best when it behaves like part of the care workflow, not a separate marketing layer.

-The goal is not to keep sending.
-The goal is to reduce uncertainty at the exact moments when patients are most likely to drift.
+The goal is not to send more.
+The goal is to reduce uncertainty at the exact moments where patients are most likely to drift.

-To operationalize these triggers, connect email flows with Billing Engine, Telehealth CRM, and Patient Portal.
+To make that reliable, connect your email triggers with Billing Engine, Telehealth CRM, and Patient Portal.